 Another benefit of cross-country skiing is that it’s done mostly on flat ground, which makes it far less scary than coming down a steep mountain.
 This also makes the sport very good exercise as you’ll be using your legs to push you forward rather than gravity when coming down a mountain.
 A full day of cross-country skiing can burn upwards of 2,000 calories so you can feel good about splurging on a decadent hot chocolate or gorging on a nice meal at a nearby restaurant after a day out in the cold.

 Another fun and thrilling winter activity is snowmobiling.
-This is perhaps the most expensive winter activity of them all, but for some people, they love it so much that they end up buying their own machine.
-For most people, however, and especially tourists, renting a snowmobiling or going on a snowmobile tour is the best way to enjoy the activity.
+This is perhaps the most expensive winter activity of them all, but some people love it so much that they end up buying their own machine.
+For most people, however, and especially tourists, renting a snowmobile or going on a snowmobile tour is the best way to enjoy the activity.
 After all, a snowmobile can cost anywhere from $15,000 and up.
 They also require a trailer to tow behind a vehicle as well as storage and maintenance.
 However, to simply go out and enjoy the wintery destinations of Canada on a snowmobile, joining a tour or renting one will cost anywhere from $200 and up.
 Depending on the trails, these machines can go very fast, making them quite the thrill for those new to the sport.
 This is another reason why going with a professional can be the wiser choice.
 While I actually grew up riding snowmobiles for multiple days to isolated cabins, I’ve also joined a snowmobiling tour at Kicking Horse Mountain Resort, which was a great way to experience snowmobiling in the mountains.
 Now that I don’t own a snowmobile or live close to the forest, renting one or joining a tour makes much more sense.

 Read: Visiting Calgary or BC during the winter?
 Check out our guide to the best things to do in Golden, BC!